WebAssembly/WASI/proposals/http/imports.md

 <li><a name="method_future_trailers.subscribe.0"></a> own&lt;<a href="#pollable"><a href="#pollable"><code>pollable</code></a></a>&gt;</li>
 </ul>
 <h4><a name="method_future_trailers.get"></a><code>[method]future-trailers.get: func</code></h4>
-<p>Returns the contents of the trailers, or an error which occured,
+<p>Returns the contents of the trailers, or an error which occurred,
 once the future is ready.</p>
 <p>The outer <code>option</code> represents future readiness.
 Users can wait on this
 <code>option</code> to become <code>some</code> using the <code>subscribe</code> method.</p>